wonash/wonash.github.io/myskills.md

 I am familiar with the command line interface, in particular, zsh.
 I would like to get learn more about shell scripting.

-I am learning C programming, and have experience using Vim and Neovim.
-I use the [LazyVim](https://github.com/LazyVim/LazyVim) setup.